XPARO ROS2 Integration

 Topic: /xparo/response

-This topic publishes responses from the XPARO brain.
+This topic publishes all responses from the XPARO engine in stringyfied json.

 Type: